kunalkeshan/PCG-Signal-Analysis-With-Adaptive-Filtering/README.md

 ## Contributing

 Contributions to this project are welcome.
-Please fork the repository and submit a pull request with your proposed changes.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for setup details, workflow, and quality checks.

 ## License